 Welcome to my webpage

 I am an assistant professor at Dongbei University of Finance and Economics.
-I received my Ph.D. degree from Universidad Carlos III de Madrid in 2019, and my research interests are Econometric Theory, Time Series Modelling, and Finance.
+I received my Ph.D. degree from Universidad Carlos III de Madrid in 2019, and my research interests are Econometric Theory, Time Series Modelling, Finance.
 My current research studies threshold models with unit roots from two different perspectives, a univariate approach by the stochastic unit root models where the randomness of the unit root is driven by other economic variables.
 On the other hand, from a multivariate perspective by introducing threshold effects in the cointegration relation allowing for the presence of multiple equilibria.

 Research